jsbrn/Spellbound/README.md

 * If the `{ROOT_DIRECTORY}/assets/sounds` is empty, the game will download and unpack the assets from a server automatically.
 If the folder has any contents, the downloading will be skipped and the game will attempt to load the required sounds.

+###### Packaging

+I don't have Maven configured to do automatic packaging.
+But you should be able to find an option in your preferred IDE to bundle all the dependencies into a single jar file, or add them to the classpath and link separately.

 ###### Contribution Guidelines

 1. Please fork `dev`, not `master`. `dev` is where the bleeding edge changes are made, and it's where you should pull request to when the time comes.
 2. If you see a bug or want to suggest a feature, open an issue.
-3. If you want to start contributing, check the Issues tab to see if there's anything you might want to tackle.
+3. If you want to start contributing, check the Projects and Issues tabs to see if there's anything you might want to tackle.